Oppède le vieux

 "Harbouring is not my business!"
 Marc: "How much do you have?
 "20 crowns" "How did you get here walking?
 I assume the horse is not lame

 and with the bridle and saddle I do it."
 Tell: "All?"
 "Times are hard..."
 "Yes I've noticed..."
 "Take it or leave it...."
 Tell leaves and Marc calls to him

 The three doors

 Tell took 3 times another door ( while visiting Marc).
 It never stroke me until I made a still.
-It's a guess where the interior of the room is.
+It's a guess where the interior of Marc's room is.

-Here Marc helps Tell to get out safely.
-This is definitely Nr 7 at Rue du Portalet I can't say if here is Marc's place (interior) you see two rows above...
+Scene: Finally, Marc helps Tell to get out safely.
+This is definitely Nr.
+7 at Rue du Portalet.
+We are not sure if here is the interior of Marc's place.

 1986 Marc stands at the first high doorstep and behind Marc you see the second 2019

 The door nr.
 7 with the Sator Square (more about it below).

 Nr.
 12 on the map